One of the best parts about having a bullet journal is the ability to use trackers and collections to organize your information.

 Idealistically, I think I only filled it out for about a month.

 Because this tracker was built at the start of October.
 It became far too challenging to remember to go back a month (or two) and fill it out as time passed.

-I really don’t want you to suffer the same fate of half filled trackers and collections because they were placed poorly.
-Today, a kind follower on Instagram reminded me of this frustration through their personal journey.
-It’s clear that many bullet journalers should consider learning how to organize their collections and trackers.
+I really don’t want you to suffer the same fate of wasting many half-filled trackers and collections because they were placed poorly.
+Today, a kind follower on Instagram reminded me of this frustration through their personal journey: It’s clear that many bullet journalers should consider learning how to organize their collections and trackers.